esync-network/docs/docs/merchants/storesetup.md

 4. Once the QR code is shown, ask your customer to scan it with their eWallet App
 5. Once scanned, your customer can check the amount and confirm the transaction.
 You will then receive confirmation of the successful transaction in your Cashier App.

-## Accept payments on your webshop
-To accept payments, we're providing [webshop plugins](./webshop_plugins) for the following store systems:
-- Magento
-- Prestashop
-- Woocommerce

-If you're running a custom webshop, you can easily directly integrate with our [API](../developers/ecredits_widget_api)

 :::tip